cindyloo/devart-template/project_summary.md

 Flat New World
 or The Land of the H(ij)acked Self
 Mark-making and story-telling are innate human traits.
-This interactive installation/app examines portrait-making by compositing a cartoon-feed (perhaps stop-motion/frame extraction] over the "h(ij)acked" live video stream.
+This interactive installation/app examines portrait-making by compositing a sketch/cartoon-feed (perhaps stop-motion/frame extraction for added effect] over the "h(ij)acked" live video stream.
 Participants can author additional images and/or text bubbles to augment the feed (via app touch or oF hand-tracking).
 As such, it examines the proliferation and consumption of the modern day digital "portrait."

 As an artist, I have sketched and painted all my life.
 With the advent of the digital selfie, I find this digital portraiture very curious.
 Are selfies portraits or are they more like caricatures?
 If portraiture may be defined as a captured moment in time embeding an emotional quality then yes, they are portraits...
 I think?
 How about our ever-growing video library?
 Where is the creative process now that we do not require painterly expertise, a skilled hand, nor expensive photography equipment?
 Furthermore, how are these images interpreted and consumed by others?